abhyas01/Command-Line-Task-Manager/README.md

 ## Overview

+This Python-based command-line application is designed to help manage your tasks efficiently.
+It allows you to add, list, delete, and mark tasks as completed right from your terminal.
+The tasks are stored in a pickled file, ensuring that your data persists across sessions.

+The application is built using object-oriented programming (OOP) principles, which makes the code modular, reusable, and easy to maintain.
+Here's a brief overview of the classes used:

+1. **Task**: This class represents a single task.
+Each task has attributes such as `name`, `priority`, `due_date`, `unique_id`, `created`, and `completed`.
+The class also includes methods for string representation of the task and calculating the time remaining from the due date.

+2. **Tasks**: This class represents a collection of tasks.
+It includes methods for pickling (saving) tasks to a file, listing all tasks, reporting tasks, displaying tasks in a tabular format, adding a new task, deleting a task, marking a task as completed, and querying tasks based on search terms.

+The application uses the argparse module to handle command-line arguments, allowing users to interact with their task list directly from the terminal.
+This includes adding new tasks, listing all tasks, deleting tasks, marking tasks as completed, and querying tasks.

+In summary, this application is a great example of how OOP can be used to build a simple, yet powerful command-line tool.
+It demonstrates the use of classes, methods, and attributes, as well as concepts like encapsulation and abstraction.
+The code is well-structured and easy to understand, making it a good starting point for anyone interested in learning more about Python and OOP.

 This command-line task manager application can be made executable and run from any location on your computer.
 Follow the instructions below to set it up.

 ## Steps